RandFile package for Mathematica for accessing file-based sources of randomness: Description of the package

 \subsubsection{Complex numbers}

 The third category of functions provided by the package for producing random numbers can be used to obtain complex numbers.
-There are the following functions in this category \begin{itemize} \item \lstinline{TrueRandomComplex[]} gives a true random complex number with real and imaginary parts in the range 0 to 1. \item \lstinline{TrueRandomComplex[$\{$min,max$\}$]} gives a true random complex number in the rectangle with corners given by the complex numbers \lstinline{min} and \lstinline{max}. \item \lstinline{TrueRandomComplex[$\{$min,max$\}$,$n$]} gives a list of $n$ true random complex numbers in a given rectangle. \item \lstinline{TrueRandomComplex[$\{$min,max$\}$,$\SubList{d}{k}$]} gives a $\{d_1,d_2,\dots,d_k\}$-dimensional array of true random complex numbers in a given rectangle. \end{itemize}
+There are the following functions in this category \begin{itemize} \item \lstinline/TrueRandomComplex[]/ gives a true random complex number with real and imaginary parts in the range 0 to 1. \item \lstinline/TrueRandomComplex[{min,max}]/ gives a true random complex number in the rectangle with corners given by the complex numbers \lstinline{min} and \lstinline{max}. \item \lstinline/TrueRandomComplex[{min,max},n]/ gives a list of \lstinline{n} true random complex numbers in a given rectangle. \item \lstinline/TrueRandomComplex[{min,max},$\SubList{d}{k}$]/ gives a $\{d_1,d_2,\dots,d_k\}$-dimensional array of true random complex numbers in a given rectangle. \end{itemize}

-As in the case of integer and real numbers, the above functions can be called with the third optional argument for assigning the file used to obtained random data during the call.
+As in the case of integer and real numbers, the above functions can be called with the third optional argument for assigning the file used to obtain random data during the call.